emiliosheinz/full-cycle-api-gateway/README.md

 ![Plugin phases](./docs/images/plugin-phases.webp)

+### Monitoring

+Kong provides a set of tools to monitor the health of the system.
+It is possible to monitor the health of the Kong nodes, the services, and the plugins.
+It is also possible to monitor the performance of the system using Prometheus and Grafana, which are seamlessly integrated with Kong.

+### Logging

+Kong provides a set of tools to log the requests and responses.
+It is possible to log the requests and responses to a file, to a TCP or UDP socket, or to a Kafka topic.
+It is also possible to log the requests and responses to a database, such as PostgreSQL or Cassandra.

 ## Konga

 Konga serves as a web-based user interface for the Kong Admin API, providing a straightforward, swift, and user-friendly means to oversee your Kong Gateway setup.
 This project is both free and open-source, operating under the Apache 2.0 license.
 Additionally, Konga is constructed on the foundation of Node.js, AngularJS, and Bootstrap 3.